FaraC-scripts/Toolbox/README.md

 The final line, the directive to continue the story, will only be added to context for 1-2 outputs after the tool output.

 For a brief overview of each tool command and what it does, enter "/list" inside of a Toolbox scenario.
-For a more detailed look at tools, go to the __Tool List__ below.
+For a more detailed look at tools, go to the __Detailed Tool List__ below.

-## Tool List
+## Detailed Tool List

 ### 🔱 __CYOA__ 🔱